 Depending on the severity of your injunction situation, you will file a petition outlining the terms of the injunction.
 Perhaps you want to establish a temporary injunction to protect yourself from your spouse entering your home during the divorce process.
 Perhaps you and your spouse have children, and you want your injunction to include a modified parenting plan for your children’s safety.
 You may even ask the court to force your spouse to attend a domestic battery or anger management program as part of the injunction.

 Both spouses will have the opportunity to present evidence to enact or remove the injunction during the divorce.
-Know that Florida court understands the importance of protection against violent behavior during the divorce process.
+Know that Pennsylvania court understands the importance of protection against violent behavior during the divorce process.